00cedke/NintendoAccount/README.md

 # NintendoAccount
-Python service for use your ownAccount service for WiiU, 3DS and Switch.
+Python service for use your own Account service for WiiU, 3DS and Switch.

 # Usage
 - Need MongoDB, Python 3.13 with Flask package.